 In our data analysis, we found a stark drop in buyout deal types after 2020, including secondary buyouts.7 Add-on deals increased in proportion by 35%, accounting for a majority of PE deals in the post-2020 period.
-Furthermore, the total deal value in healthcare dropped significantly from profit.6 Healthcare deals were very heavily funded by debt, which could include debt multiples of 11x despite Federal Accounting Standards Board recommendations that banks do not loan more than 6x EBITDA.^{5,12} As a result, investors needed to focus more on actual revenue growth strategy and operational improvements to meet their expected returns.
-Second, the passage of the No Surprises Act (NSA) in 2020 restricted PE firms from investing in LBOs providing out-of-network healthcare services and then implementing a business model of surprise (balance) billing.^{3,13,14}
+Furthermore, the total deal value in healthcare dropped significantly from

-\$151 billion in 2021 to \$90 billion in 2022.4,5
+\$151 billion in 2021 to \$90 billion in 2022.
+4,5

 Our finding of the decrease in healthcare investments, in particular LBOs, likely converges with two macroeconomic factors.
-First, as U.S. economic activity recovered after the pandemic, interest rates have increased to multi-decade highs, which means PE funds operating highly leveraged buyouts can no longer depend on a low cost of debt and higher valuations to turn a
+First, as U.S. economic activity recovered after the pandemic, interest rates have increased to multi-decade highs, which means PE funds operating highly leveraged buyouts can no longer depend on a low cost of debt and higher valuations to turn a profit.
+Healthcare deals were very heavily funded by debt, which could include debt multiples of 11x despite Federal Accounting Standards Board recommendations that banks do not loan more than 6x EBITDA.
+As a result, investors needed to focus more on actual revenue growth strategy and operational improvements to meet their expected returns.
+Second, the passage of the No Surprises Act (NSA) in 2020 restricted PE firms from investing in LBOs providing out-of-network healthcare services and then implementing a business model of surprise (balance) billing.
+Jan 1914

-In addition to these two major considerations, we recognize other significant concurrent factors that contributed to decreased investments, including negative sentiment and growing criticism, tightening of labor markets necessitating higher wages, instability among banks which restricted financing deals over \$1 billion, as well as a growing number of PE firms seeking to directly partner with hospitals, all of which changed PE's investment foci and activity across the healthcare industry.4 incentive misalignment in healthcare, negatively impacting physicians and patients.^{5,7} billing15-17), and hospitals could be obtained in LBOs and their assets used as collateral for loans.
-As a result, the correlation of the decline in these three sub-industries with the passage of the
+In addition to these two major considerations, we recognize other significant concurrent factors that contributed to decreased investments, including negative sentiment and growing criticism, tightening of labor markets necessitating higher wages, instability among banks which restricted financing deals over \$1 billion, as well as a growing number of PE firms seeking to directly partner with hospitals, all of which changed PE's investment foci and activity across the healthcare industry.4

 Given the increase in the cost of debt and the limits in revenue resulting from the NSA, PE firms found that they could no longer continue LBOs.
-Conducting such highly leveraged deals placed excess pressure on PE firms to extract outsized earnings from their deals, a goal that drove
+Conducting such highly leveraged deals placed excess pressure on PE firms to extract outsized earnings from their deals, a goal that drove incentive misalignment in healthcare, negatively impacting physicians and patients.^{5,7}

 Further insight into the influence of the NSA on PE investment activity comes from analyzing the sub-industry and specialist trends.
-Aesthetic medicine, emergency medicine, and hospitals were all high targets of PE investment because elective medicine tended to be out-of-network, emergency medicine could also be out-of-network (a big focus in roll-ups and surprise in anesthesiology and emergency medicine.18 However, with the rise in value-based care (VBC) reimbursement models, PE seems to be following the tides of regulatory shifts, away from LBOs of out-of-network practices and surprise billing, and toward consolidation of specialist outpatient clinics.
-In fact, PE investment activity in companies focused on VBC over patient volume (traditionally seen in surprise billing models) has increased more than 400% between 2019 and
+Aesthetic medicine, emergency medicine, and hospitals were all high targets of PE investment because elective medicine tended to be out-of-network, emergency medicine could also be out-of-network (a big focus in roll-ups and surprise billing15-17), and hospitals could be obtained in LBOs and their assets used as collateral for loans.
+As a result, the correlation of the decline in these three sub-industries with the passage of the